eflanili7881/SVFUnpacker/README.md

 - That your downloaded source image is incorrect/corrupt.
 - Or worse thing is your RAM/(-s) is/(are) defective.

-You can fix this by verifying that's your image is downloaded properly or finding broken addresses via PassMark Memtest86 or another memory error detecting software, adding these addresses to BCD on Windows to prevent that addresses used by your system.
+You can fix this by verifying your desired source file is downloaded properly or finding broken addresses via PassMark Memtest86 or another memory error detecting software, adding these addresses to BCD on Windows to prevent that addresses used by your system.

 ### Some files say "error detected: IO Error"
 ### filename : (fullPathToTheSourceFileThat'sMissing)